frederic-perez/AmE-dictionary/data/idioms.md

 __get it (all) together__ :two::hammer:
 __get it off my chest__
 __get knocked out cold__ To be rendered unconscious, as by a physical blow, medication, or other means. _I had a shot at a championship boxing title, but I got knocked out cold in the semi-finals._ _I hope I don’t get knocked out cold by this painkiller the doctor gave me._
-__get lucky__
+__get lucky__ :three: __2__ _slang_ To have sex, especially with someone whom one has only just met.
+__get my drift__ ((do you) get my drift?)
+Do you understand the meaning, insinuation, or implication of what I’m saying? _All I’m saying is that I won’t be very sad if she breaks up with her boyfriend—get my drift?_ _I haven’t seen Ike and don’t care for the likes of him, if you get my drift._
 __get nowhere__
 __get off (one’s) high horse__ To stop acting as if one is better than other people; to stop being arrogant or haughty.
 __get off__ _I always get off the bus a stop early on the way to work._
 __get on (one’s) nerves__ :two: To irritate, grate on, or exasperate one.
+__get on famously__ To have an exceptionally good relationship (with someone); to get along very well. _I’m glad you finally got to meet my brother—I knew you two would get on famously._
-__get on like a house afire__ Of two or more people, to enjoy one another’s company very much from the start and become good friends at once.
+__get on like a house afire__ :two: Of two or more people, to enjoy one another’s company very much from the start and become good friends at once.
 (Used when people are meeting for the first time.) _I can’t wait for you to meet Mark, I just know the two of you will get on like a house afire!_
 __get on someone’s nerves__ :two: To annoy someone a lot. _A yes-man suck-up can get on your nerves._
 __get on the bandwagon__
 __get on top of (something)__